 Few moments in life leave you feeling more exposed than having a stranger look you in the face while you puke out the door of a rusty camper van in a residential neighborhood.
 Embarrassing, to say the least.

-In the last few years, the romance of the #vanlife has drawn its share of attention.
-Taking to the open road, the doors wide open while your feet dangle out in the sun, a book in your lap with nothing to worry about sounds great to almost everyone.
-But it’s not all amazingness and great waves.
+The romance of the #vanlife has drawn its share of attention in the last few years..
+Taking to the open road, the doors wide open while your feet dangle out in the sun, a book in your lap with nothing to worry about sounds great to almost everyone, but it’s not all amazingness and great waves.
 The open road and all its trappings are great, but sometimes it can be awful.
-The trappings of the open road include: angry police officers at 3 am, dump trucks literally two feet from your bed, and nowhere to pee in the middle of the night.
+The trappings of the open road include (but are not limited to) angry police officers at 3 am, dump trucks literally two feet from your bed, and nowhere to pee in the middle of the night.
 Keep in mind that essentially, #vanlife is a synonym for #homeless – and #homeless isn’t nearly as celebrated.

 Which brings me back to my original statement about the puke.
 I’d spent the night looking for the bottom of a bottle of tequila with my (almost long-lost) brother in Santa Cruz, and like anyone with tequila, a brother, and Santa Cruz, I drank too much.
 I woke up with a two-year-old wanting to go skateboarding, a dragon in my mouth, and a head full of agony, so I told the two year old that Uncle Alex wasn’t feeling too good and had to go get some head-medicine.
-After fighting off death in the cool confines of Safeway, I emerged triumphant to the morning sun with a handful of migraine medicine and a squint so deep I could barely see where I was going.
+After fighting off death in the cool confines of Safeway, I emerged triumphant to the morning sun with a handful of migraine medicine and a squint so deep I was staring at the centre of the earth.
 I ate three of them, then sat with my head against the wheel, begging for mercy and praying that the awfulness that was my life at present would end, either by death or Advil.

 It eventually did, but not before those three Advils spilled out onto Santa Cruz’s white, cracked pavement while a horrified Volvo-mom looked on.
-Rolling to a stop, I had that horrible moment of realization that I was not going to make it anywhere in time before all that water I drank to quell my head-screams escaped.
-I pulled over, and still rolling, let it escape over my lap out the open door.
-Looking up through red, teary eyes, I met the white, dry eyes of Volvo-mom, who was driving by and looking at me like I was exactly who I was presenting myself as: a shirtless, shiftless, sweaty, puking, rusty-van driving dreg of society.
+Rolling to a stop, I had that horrible moment of realization that I was not going to make it anywhere puke-worthy in time before all that water I drank to quell my head-screams escaped.
+I began to pull over, and still rolling, let it escape over my lap out the open door.
+Looking up through red, teary eyes, I met the white, dry eyes of Volvo-mom, who was driving by (she was not spewing stomach acid out of her nose) and looking at me like I was exactly who I was presenting myself as: a shirtless, shiftless, sweaty, puking, rusty-van driving dreg of society.

 Which, of course, I am not.
 At that moment, however, I felt like one.
 And because I felt like one, at that moment, in fact, I was one.